Residency Program: Stipends and Benefits

-Residents are allotted 24 days of vacation time off per year (18 weekdays and 6 weekend days).
-Residents accrue 17 days of sick leave per academic year (12 weekdays and 5 weekend days), and sick leave rolls over year to year.
-Residents are guaranteed 10 days of Educational or Professional leave per academic year to attend conferences, board exams, and fellowship interviews.
+Residents are allotted 28 days of paid vacation time per year (20 weekdays and 8 weekend days).
+Residents receive 17 days of sick leave per academic year, and unused sick leave rolls over year to year.
+Residents are guaranteed 10 days of Professional leave per academic year to attend conferences, board exams, and fellowship interviews.

-Residents also receive one paid personal holiday and two unpaid holidays per calendar year for reasons of faith or conscious.
+Residents also receive one paid personal holiday and two unpaid holidays per calendar year for reasons of faith or conscience.

 UWMC observes 10 holidays per year.

 The Paid Family and Medical Leave program is a mandatory statewide insurance program that provides paid family and medical leave to eligible employees.
 The program is administered by the Employment Security Department (ESD).
 Washington’s Paid Family and Medical Leave program does not replace the federal Family and Medical Leave Act (FMLA).
 In many cases, PFML and FMLA will run at the same time.
 Further details can be found on the UW Human Resources Operations site here.
 Qualified residents are eligible for:

 - Up to 12 weeks of paid family or medical leave.

 - Up to 16 weeks of leave when family and medical leave are used in combination (e.g., birth parent pregnancy and parental leave).

 - An additional two (2) weeks of leave is available as a result of pregnancy complications.